The Ultimate Guide to MSR Fuel

 Whether you’re burning canister fuel or liquid fuel, there are simply far too many factors that affect fuel consumption to provide a simple answer to this question.
 But we can give you some guidelines and solid tips on making the most of the fuel you have.

 When planning a trip over multiple days, first figure out how many people you have to cook for and how many liters of hot water you need.
 Let’s say you want a cup of tea or coffee every morning on a five-day trip, for three people.
 That’s roughly 180 ounces, or 5.3 liters of hot water (12 ounces x 5 days x 3 people).
 Do the same for your meals and you’ll come out with a good estimate of your total needs.
-Now you can use this chart (at the bottom) to figure out a rough idea of how much fuel you’ll need for your specific MSR stove to heat that much water.
+Now you can use this chart (at the bottom) to get a rough idea of how much fuel you’ll need for your specific MSR stove to heat that much water.
 But remember, ambient temperatures, wind, overboiling, inefficient lighting of your stove, altitude, melting snow for water and countless other variables can really affect those numbers.
 Over-prepare with extra fuel until experience can better guide you.
 It’s also a great idea to always bring a portion of your daily calories in a form that can be eaten without cooking, just in case your fuel use estimates are off, you spill fuel, lose/forget a canister, etc.

 If you find yourself using more fuel than planned, you can use these great tips to make the most of every drop of canister stove fuel.
 Some of those tips will also help for liquid fuel stoves as well.